RedRL/license-plate-recognition-aws/PROJECT-STRUCTURE.md

 # Project Structure

-This document describes the clean, consolidated file structure after cleanup.
+This document describes the project structure and file organization.

 ## 🚀 Deployment Scripts (All in `deployment/` folder)